-Use all the resources you are provided with to study, not just the compulsory ones.
-You’ve committed time and money to your studies so make sure you get the most out of it.
+Use the wide range of study materials you are provided with to study, not just the compulsory ones.
+You’ve committed time and tuition fees towards your studies so make sure you get the most out of it.
 Taking advantage of everything that is available will not only make your course easier but will also provide you with a deeper understanding of the topic.

 10. Get help when you need it

 While you’re using all the physical resources available, it’s important to remember the people who are there to support you.
 Don't struggle alone and don’t be afraid to ask for help when you need it.
 Reach out to your course tutor and personal tutor or speak to your peers.
 There are loads of discussion boards out there which can be invaluable in supporting you while you are doing an online course, as everybody is in the same boat.